 The truism that expenses rise to exceed income happened almost immediately.
-But more importantly, the city discovered the perils as well as the joys of no growth.
+But more important, the city discovered the perils as well as the joys of no space to grow.

 On the plus side, the city postponed the rendezvous with destiny that uncontrolled reproduction will exact on us all.
-The city's population growth ended.
+The city's population growth went to a trickle.
 Charlottesville had approx. 40,100 inhabitants in 1990 and 40,099 inhabitants in 2000.
-(Since then it officially lost population through census finagling, but currently there's a growth boom in downtown apartments.
+Since then it officially lost population through census finagling, but currently there's a growth boom in downtown apartments.
 In 2019 the population exceeds 43,000.

-All the area growth, and it's been substantial, was in urban and rural areas outside the city.
-Albemarle County's population surged ahead of the city to 84,186, more than double Charlottesville's.
+The bulk of area growth, and it's been substantial, was in urban and rural areas outside the city.
+Albemarle County's population surged ahead of the city to approach 100,000.

 Cities in Virginia are totally independent of counties.
 Virginia is unique in that.
 No other state does this.
 Counties can't tax city residents; cities can't tax county residents.
 They stand or fall on their own.
-Without annexation to grow, the only way now for Charlottesville to expand rather than stagnate or shrink is to crunch what is already here: fill-in the gaps and build higher.
+Without annexation, the only way now for Charlottesville to expand rather than stagnate or shrink is to crunch what is already here: fill-in the gaps and build higher.

-Because it can no longer expand, Charlottesville no longer has an economically balanced population.
-With no power to annex suburban middle class sub-divisions, the percentage of children in Charlottesville public schools eligible for free or reduced-price lunches has soared and is currently over 54%.
-Albemarle County is under 20%.
-(By comparison, Washington DC, America's foot in the 3d world, has a 75% rate.)
+Due to post-integration white flight to the overwhelmingly white county, Charlottesville lost its economically balanced population.
+With no power to annex suburban middle class sub-divisions, the percentage of children in Charlottesville public schools eligible for free or reduced-price lunches soared and is well over 50%.
+By comparison, Albemarle County is under 20%.

-The economic curve here is skewed.
-Families familiar with the area who can afford a choice of city or county tend to choose the county, for good cause.
-City real estate taxes are 38% higher than county taxes.
-For my home, being on the city side of the line costs an extra $2000 in tax which includes a $200 tax on the rain absorbed by my lawn.
+Our economic curve is skewed.
+Families familiar with the area who can afford a choice of city or county tend to choose the county, not without cause.
+City real estate taxes are higher than county taxes.
+For my home, being in the city costs an extra $2000 in tax which includes a $200 tax on the rain absorbed by my lawn.

-Thanks to growing property values, taxes were growing much faster than inflation since the turn of the century.
+Thanks to growing property values, taxes have grown much faster than inflation since the turn of the century.
 Inflation averaged 2.5% a year while property taxes rose an average of 8.4%, a total tax rate increase of 58.81% in seven years.

 Wages rose approximately 4% in that period, Social Security almost nothing.
 Fixed income retirees without ample pensions are in jeopardy here.